Fortuitous sequences of flips of the top of a stack of n burnt pancakes for all n>24

-All fortuitous sequences shown in this paper may be computed by program in C gnu of annex.
-To get computational times given here, program was compiled with gcc 4.8.3 and run on an AMD FX-4130.
-E.g. {\tt triple(37)} finds and prints 24 triple fortuitous sequences in 10.5s for \n=37 if {\tt sm}=0 but {\tt triple(39)} finds and prints 5 triple palindromic fortuitous sequences at once for \n=39 if ${\tt sm}\ne0$.
-As well {\tt palin(23)} finds and prints 4 palindromic fortuitous sequences in 0.008s for \n=23 and {\tt simple(n)} looks for one (if {\tt ALL}=0) or all generalized odd fortuitous sequences or even fortuitous sequences according to parity of $n$.
-If {\tt sm}=1 it adds condition $f=-f^{-1}$ and computes only double sequences.
-If {\tt sm}=2 it adds condition $f=f_n\circ -f\circ f_n$ and computes only palindromic sequences centered on $n{-}1$.
-If {\tt sm}=4 it adds condition $f=f_n\circ f^{-1}\circ f_n$ and computes only palindromic sequences centered on $n$.
-If {\tt sm}=3 it adds the 3 conditions and computes only palindromic double sequences.
-If ${\tt DIR}\ne0$ and {\tt sm}=0 it adds conditions such as $f(1)=-8$ etc. and produces at once an imposed fortuitous sequence.
-Program combines also small given fortuitous sequences to produce and print a fortuitous sequence for every $n$ from 26 to 199, and checks that produced sequences are fortuitous.
-Program is on {\tt http://mapage.noos.fr/laurent.pierre/concat.c}.
+All the fortuitous sequences shown in this paper but $S_{21}$ may be computed by the program in gnu C of annex.
+To get the computational times given here, it was compiled with gcc 4.8.3 and run on an AMD FX-4130.
+E.g. {\tt triple(37,0)} finds and prints 24 triple fortuitous sequences in 10.5s for \n=37 but {\tt triple(39,1)} finds and prints 5 triple palindromic fortuitous sequences at once for \n=39.
+As well {\tt palin(23)} finds and prints 4 palindromic fortuitous sequences in 0.008s for \n=23 and {\tt fortui(n,sym)} looks for one (if {\tt ALL}=0) or all generalized odd fortuitous sequences or even fortuitous sequences according to parity of $n$.
+If {\tt sym}=1 it adds condition $f=-f^{-1}$ and computes only double sequences.
+If {\tt sym}=2 it adds condition $f=f_n\circ -f\circ f_n$ and computes only even palindromic sequences centered on $n$.
+If {\tt sym}=3 it adds both conditions and computes only palindromic double sequences.
+If {\tt sym}=4 it adds condition $f=f_n\circ f^{-1}\circ f_n$ and computes only palindromic sequences centered on $n{-}1$.
+If {\tt sym}=0 it adds conditions depending on $n\bmod4$, such as $f(1)=-8$ if $n$ is odd, and produces at once an imposed fortuitous sequence.
+The program combines also small fortuitous sequences to produce and print a fortuitous sequence for every $n$ from 26 to 199, and checks that the produced sequences are fortuitous.
+In {\tt main()} computations and printings may be disabled by {\tt if(0)} or enabled by {\tt if(1)}.
+This program is provided in file {\tt concat.c} with this document.